ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 $$r_{i,t} = \frac{y_{i,t}}{p_{i,t}},$$

 where \( y \) is the mortality count and \( p \) is the population count.
 The way we improve upon the crude rate is by taking information from context.
 We look at rates in previous years, nearby places, similar age-groups, or other demographic segments.
 Having divided the population into any number of discrete, often well-motivated but at least semi-artificial categories (age groups, places, "races", etc.), we want our models to acknowledge that the categories are not so discrete after all.
-Whenever the crude rate itself contains minimal information (because the population or time-window of observation is small), our inferences will be more dependent on the 'external' information borrowed from neighbors.
 </p>

 The state-level data that we will be using here was chosen in part to keep the case study simple, rather than to illustrate all the problems of small numbers.
 Many of our rates are based on quite large numbers.

 ## The statistical models

 Our modeling framework takes after the hierarchical Bayesian approach developed by C. Wikle, M. Berliner, and N. Cressie (1998; after Berliner 1996).
+The CAR-AR model specification to be discussed here was described in that article.
+However, they adopted an approach similar to one described by Cliff and Ord (1981, p.
+233), a kind of first-order vector auto-regression that inludes time-lagged spatial neighbors.

-The CAR-AR model specification to be discussed here was introduced by A. Rushworth, D. Lee, and R. Mitchell (2014), who also implement it in the 'CARBayesST' R package (our specification differs from theirs only in minor ways).
-A similar model was introduced by M.D.
-Ugarte and others (Urgarte et al. 2012), but they developed it within the alternative modeling framework introduced by Knorr-Held (2000).
-(Morris et al., 2019, may provide a good starting point for implementing the Knorr-Held approach in Stan.)
+The CAR-AR model (defined below) was proposed again by A. Rushworth, D. Lee, and R. Mitchell (2014), who implement it in the 'CARBayesST' R package (our specification differs from theirs only in minor ways).
+They reference a similar model that was introduced by M.D.
+Ugarte and others (Urgarte et al. 2012).
+Ugarte et al. are working within the alternative modeling framework introduced by Knorr-Held (2000), which remains very popular.
+I will note various advantages of the present framework after I have introduced it.

 <p>
 We start with the distinction between chance variation and systematic risk.
 Because we are modeling rare events, we use the Poisson distribution:

 $$y_{i,t} \sim Poisson(\mu_{i,t}).$$

-This states that we expect the number of cases or deaths \( y \) at any site \( i \) and time \( t \) to fluctuate around a mean value, equal to the population size multiplied by the systematic risk or 'incidence rate':
+This states that we expect the number of cases or deaths \( y \) at any site \( i \) and time \( t \) to fluctuate around a mean value, equal to the population size multiplied by the systematic risk:

+$$
 \begin{aligned}
-&\mu_{i,t} &= p_{i,t} \cdot \eta_{i,t} \\
+\mu_{i,t} &= p_{i,t} \cdot \eta_{i,t} \\
 &= exp(log(p_{i,t}) + log(\eta_{i,t})).
 \end{aligned}
+$$

 Then the expectation of the observed rate is